 General rule of thumb is to always start with your images in the largest color space you have access to and then convert them into a smaller color space later on.

-Did you find Alana’s post useful?
+Did you find this post useful?
 Please leave your comments below in the comment section.
 We would like to know what you thought about this post.
-If you enjoyed this article, do stay tuned as Alana has another post just around the corner on FashionPhotograhyBlog.com.
+If you enjoyed this article, do stay tuned as another post is just around the corner on FashionPhotograhyBlog.com.
 If you want to know about shooting with models from agencies, check our post on Tips For Working With Agency Models.